 Published reports have indicated that modern Autorefractors are not only very accurate but save a great deal of time since autorefraction takes only a few seconds.
 The results obtained from the automated test greatly reduce the time required to perform a manual refraction and determine your eyeglass prescription.

 A contact lens has the ability to alter or damage the physiological structure of the cornea (the front of your eye).
 As a result, a topography is strongly recommended for anyone who plans to wear contact lenses.

-Much like a topographical survey of the earth, a corneal topography gives Dr. Ross a map of the microscopic hills and valleys on the front surface of the eye (cornea).
+Much like a topographical survey of the earth, a corneal topography gives our providers a map of the microscopic hills and valleys on the front surface of the eye (cornea).

 At AFEC we use a very advanced Topographical mapping system called a Humphrey Atlas.
 This is a very simple test to perform.
 The patient places their chin on a chin rest and looks into the instrument one eye at a time staring into a fixation target to stabilize the eye.
 Then a light is reflected off of the surface of the eye while the instrument calculates the map.

 This data can then be used to monitor unwanted tissue changes as a result of contact lens wear or other inherited corneal pathology such as Keratoconus.
 This data is also invaluable for selecting the proper contact lens for a patient.